Hyiero/angular2-webpack2-VSTS/README.md

-# Angular 2 - Webpack 2 - Visual Studio Team Service Seed
+# Angular 2 & Webpack 2 Seed Project using Team Services for CI/CD

-## This repository contains a seed project for a Angular 2 and webpack 2 stack project.
-Can get up and running in minutes.
-And is setup to successfully build to Visual Studio Team Services
+## This is a front end Seed project for Angular 2

 ## Commands:
 1. **npm start** - This is for local development.
 It will bundle the app and turn on the webpack-dev-server and also enable hot module replacement